bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 * Illustrator icon for single annotation

 ### Good fixes
+* Annotation directions can be on selected carousel annotation itself as well
 * Tooltip changes
     * Carousel nav tooltip texts should be more clear?
 * Upgrade React tooltip?
+* Nav can also show access direction keys
 * Annotations allow command click?
 * "Floater" problem again